josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 \TwoTypesOfOpt&lt;text&gt;[text]{text} % Both optionals
 ```

 How did that work?
-The first two characters after the ‘`D`’ are used to find the optional argument, so in this case ‘`&lt;`’ and ‘`&gt;`’.
+The first two characters after the '`D`' are used to find the optional argument, so in this case '`&lt;`' and '`&gt;`'.

 ## Finding stars or other special markers